omarbabou/Ruby-capstone/README.md

 1. Install project requirements `bundle install`

-1. Run the test using `rspec` in terminal
+2. Run the test using `rspec` in terminal

-### Setup

-1. Open Terminal.
-2. Navigate to your desired location to download the contents of this repository.
-3. Copy and paste the following code into the Terminal: `https://github.com/omarbabou/school-library.git`
-4. Type the following to go into the directory `cd school-library`.

 👤 Idrissa Makoba